 Unlike parameters that measure only venous or arterial blood, INVOS™ technology includes contributions from both in a 3:1 ratio, yielding a venous-weighted percent saturation.
 This provides real-time data about the balance or imbalance of oxygen supply and demand, thus reflecting venous oxygen reserve - the oxygen remaining after extraction by tissues and vital organs.
 Decreases in venous oxygen reserve can be a warning of developing pathology and deteriorating patient condition.
 Published adult data has shown that an rSO2 of 50 or a 20% decline from baseline are cause for concern and intervention, and an rSO2 of 40 or a 25% decline from baseline are associated with neurologic dysfunction and other adverse outcomes.1,2,3,4,5,6,7,8,9

-The INVOS™ system utilizes near-infrared light at wavelengths that are absorbed by hemoglobin (730 and 810 nm).
+The INVOS™ system utilizes near-infrared light at wavelengths that are absorbed by haemoglobin (730 and 810 nm).
 Light travels from the sensor’s light emitting diode to either a proximal or distal detector, permitting separate data processing of shallow and deep optical signals.
-INVOS™ system’s ability to localize the area of measurement, called spatial resolution, has been empirically validated in human subjects.10 Data from the scalp and surface tissue are subtracted and suppressed, reflecting rSO2 in deeper tissues.
+INVOS™ system’s ability to localise the area of measurement, called spatial resolution, has been empirically validated in human subjects.10 Data from the scalp and surface tissue are subtracted and suppressed, reflecting rSO2 in deeper tissues.
 This same concept applies to somatic monitoring.

-The beach chair position is commonly used during orthopedic shoulder surgery for better visualization and access to the operative site.
+The beach chair position is commonly used during orthopaedic shoulder surgery for better visualization and access to the operative site.
 However, elevating the patients head during procedures may lead to gravitational effects on cerebral perfusion.11,12,

 Maintaining adequate cerebral perfusion during surgery is imperative to preventing cerebral ischemia and other risks associated with cerebral desaturation.
 Several studies have cited that the occurrence of cerebral desaturation during shoulder surgery in the beach chair position suggests the need for perioperative cerebral perfusion monitoring.13

-For patients in beach chair position, ventilation strategy positively influences cerebral perfusion regardless of anesthetic technique.12 Cerebral oximetry provides additional information along with noninvasive blood pressure and mean arterial pressure to provide a more accurate estimate of cerebral desaturation.
+For patients in beach chair position, ventilation strategy positively influences cerebral perfusion regardless of anaesthetic technique.12 Cerebral oximetry provides additional information along with noninvasive blood pressure and mean arterial pressure to provide a more accurate estimate of cerebral desaturation.

 The INVOS™ system provides a continuous non-invasive measurement of cerebral oxygen saturation and a reliable indication of changes in cerebral perfusion.
 The INVOS™ system provides real-time monitoring of changes in regional oxygen saturation (rSO2) of blood in the brain or other body tissues beneath the sensor for effective oxygen monitoring in adults.14